Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'Get the Teradata user delay metrics for a specified date range', specifying verb and resource.
-Differentiates from sibling dba_ tools by focusing on user delay.
+The description clearly states 'Get the Teradata user delay metrics for a specified date range', using a specific verb and resource.
+This distinguishes it from sibling tools that focus on other metrics or operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.